pudly/schmopera-hugo/content/articles/elixir.md

 </figure>

-While _The Elixir of Love_ is a comedic masterpiece, Donizetti’s music ranges from brilliant and bubbly to languid and lush.
+While _The Elixir of Love_ is a comedic masterpiece, Donizetti's music ranges from brilliant and bubbly to languid and lush.
 The orchestra, led by David Agler, showcased this mercurial ambiance with clarity and nuance.

 The chorus, under the direction of Sean Kelly, was comprised of clearly defined cliques - each faction reminiscent of an iconic high school movie.
 The majority were serving serious _Fame_ vibes with leg warmers and side ponies set against an art school backdrop.
-Adina and her cheerleader pals looked like they walked straight off the set of _Clueless_ in their plaid mini skirts and flawless make up.
+Adina and her cheerleader pals looked like they walked straight off the set of _Clueless_ in their plaid mini skirts and flawless make-up.
 Belcore's gang felt like a mashup of the T-Birds and the Cobra Kai without any of the fighting skills.
 All the stereotypical high school characters were present - the popular girls, the sensitive outsider, the bullies.
 (They even had a quirky kid who always wears a fedora!
 Every school has one of those guys, I swear.)

 <figure data-type="image">{{% md %}}![](https://res.cloudinary.com/schmopera/image/upload/v1550432026/media/2019/02/Elixir3.jpg){{% /md %}}